Brien1/foodsconnected/README.md

 <h1>In-Memory User Api</h1>

 Application that creates an in memory database for storing users, getting all users, getting user by ID, putting new usernames on a specific ID and deleting users by ID.
 This uses a swagger interface to interact with the database.
-Advantages over a traditional database on hard-disk or ssd storages is that an in-memory database has much faster access.
+Advantages over a traditional database on hard-disk or ssd storage devices is that an in-memory database has much faster access.

 To run executable use run.sh
 To run tests and generate coverage report as html document with pages for each class.
 Use run_all_tests_with_coverage.sh in the UserApi.Tests directory.
 Then open the coverage_rendered directory and open the html page on localhost.